vtourraine/VTAcknowledgementsViewController/README.md

 ## Customization

 The controller can also display a header and a footer.
 By default, they are loaded from the generated `plist` file, but you can also directly change the properties values.
+If these texts contain a link, the view is tappable, and opens a browser with the URL.

 ``` objc
 viewController.headerText = @"We love open source software.";